 Operations Metrics and Supply Chain benefits

-AMR Research has developed an “Operations Metric Hierarchy” that shows how manufacturer’s ability to meet fluctuations in production demand is based on a number of operational factors.
-Unlike customer demand which can vary and is often a estimation, the manufacturer has full control over these metrics which in turn impact significantly on the supply chain and the ability to deliver products on time, right the first time and at a competitive cost while maximising profits.
+AMR Research has developed an “Operations Metric Hierarchy” that shows how the manufacturer’s ability to meet fluctuations in product demand is based on a number of operational factors.
+Unlike customer demand which can vary and is often an estimation, the manufacturer has full control over these metrics which in turn impact significantly on the supply chain and the ability to deliver products on time, right the first time and at a competitive cost while maximising profits.